Tumor Markers for Colorectal Cancer

 Author: Marisa Healy, BSN, RN

 Tumor markers, also called biomarkers, are made by cancer cells, or by other cells of the body in response to cancer.
-Tumor markers for colorectal cancer can be found in the blood.
-They are measured using a blood test or are found in the tumor tissue itself.
+Tumor markers are measured using a blood test or are found in the tumor.
 Having a high level of a tumor marker could mean that cancer may be in the body.
-However, a high tumor marker level by itself is not enough to make a diagnosis.
+But, a high tumor marker level by itself is not enough to make a diagnosis.

-Tumor markers may be used with other tests to help diagnose cancer, to predict prognosis after diagnosis, and can help in making treatment decisions.
+Tumor markers may be used with other tests to help diagnose cancer, predict prognosis after diagnosis, and can help you make treatment decisions.
 In colorectal cancer, tumor markers are most often used to test your response to cancer treatment or to watch for the cancer coming back (recurrence).
 A decrease in a tumor marker may mean that the cancer is responding to treatment.
 If there is no change or the tumor marker level gets higher, this may mean that the treatment is not working or that the cancer has returned.
-These results will be looked at with radiology tests, physical exam, and any symptoms you may be having.
+Your provider will look at these results along with radiology tests, your physical exam, and any symptoms you may be having.

 There are some limits to the use of tumor markers.
 There are things other than cancer that can cause tumor markers to be high, so these must also be looked at when going over the test results.
-Also, not everyone with colorectal cancer will have a high tumor marker.
+Not everyone with colorectal cancer will have a high tumor marker.

 Your provider will suggest testing for tumor markers only if you need them.